appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md

 The recommended disk size for the MinIO instance may vary depending on your usage requirements.
 It can range from 500GB to 3-4TB.
 :::

-To use a external MinIO instance, you can follow the steps below:
+To use an external MinIO instance, you can follow the steps below:

 - Create the following buckets for Appcircle to use on the MinIO instance: